Compliance with Non-Discrimination Laws and Regulations

-The university has established the following informal process to resolve charges of unlawful discrimination or sexual misconduct (not including allegations of sexual violence).
-This informal procedure is not appropriate for cases involving alleged sexual violence.
+The university has established the following informal process to resolve charges of prohibited discrimination, sexual misconduct (not including allegations of sexual violence), domestic violence, dating violence, or stalking.
+This informal procedure is not appropriate for cases of alleged sexual misconduct involving sexual violence.

-A. The complainant or person who would like assistance in determining whether unlawful discrimination or sexual misconduct has occurred should be referred to the Title IX Coordinator or the appropriate Title IX Deputy Coordinator (hereinafter "Title IX Coordinator").
-If the university becomes aware of a situation that may be considered a violation of our Title IX Policy and the alleged victim has not come forward, the university will initiate a process with that person.
-If the situation involved an alleged incident of sexual assault, domestic violence, dating violence, or stalking, Campus Safety will be notified to begin an initial investigation.
+The Complainant or person who would like assistance in determining whether prohibited discrimination or sexual misconduct has occurred should be referred to the Senior Title IX Coordinator or the appropriate Title IX Deputy Coordinator (hereinafter “Title IX Coordinator”).
+If the university becomes aware of a situation that may be considered a violation of this Policy and alleged victim has not come forward, the university will initiate a process with that person.
+If the situation involves an alleged incident of sexual misconduct involving sexual violence, domestic violence, dating violence, or stalking, Campus Safety will be notified to begin an initial investigation.

-B. The Title IX Deputy Coordinator or their designee (who is a person trained to process such complaints), shall meet with the concerned individual to:
+The Title IX Coordinator shall meet the Complainant or other concerned individual to:

-C. If deemed appropriate, the Title IX Deputy Coordinator or their designee shall meet with the respondent to inform him/her of the nature of the concern.
+If deemed appropriate, Title IX Coordinator shall meet with the Respondent to inform him/her of the nature of the concern.

-E. The Title IX Coordinator shall keep a written log of discussions and a record of the resolution.
-This information shall become part of the official investigation file if the complainant initiates a formal complaint.
-A letter summarizing the informal investigation and the resolution agreed upon shall be sent to the complainant and the respondent and kept as part of the record.
+Title IX Coordinator shall keep a written log of discussions and a record of the resolution.
+This information shall become part of the official investigation file if the Complainant initiates a formal Complaint.
+A letter summarizing the informal investigation and the resolution agreed upon shall be sent to the Complainant and the Respondent and kept as part of the record.